IT WASN’T EASY TO FLAUNT CONVENTION AND FOLLOW YOUR CREATIVE CALLING.

 I’m an AWAI (American Writers & Artists, Inc.) trained copywriter who specializes in helping creative pros like you – photographers, interior designers, stylists, illustrators, makers and other creative visionaries and tastemakers – rise above the online fray with personality-driven web copy and web marketing that captivates, connects and converts your ideal clients online, so you can book more projects and make more cash.

 And, just as importantly?
-Without compromising your creative integrity or working balls-to-the-wall 24/7.
-(There’s probably a nicer way to say that, but I can’t think of one at the moment.
-Oh well.)
+Without compromising your creative integrity or working around the clock.

 Because my creative snowflake, effective, targeted web copy does more than make you memorable – hey, you can get naked at a party and wear a lampshade on your head for that – it drives more sales.
 It establishes rapport with your dream clients, while politely shooing away the ones who aren’t.
 (As in, “move along, there’s nothing to see here.”
 Yep, get ready for the tire kickers and the price shoppers to mosey on out of town – your online town, that is.)